alem-platform/backend/RSSHub/README.md

 ## Context

 You are developing a CLI application that periodically fetches articles from user-added RSS feeds and stores them in `PostgreSQL`.
-Repeated requests are served from `Redis`.
 You will also implement a mechanism responsible for background, parallel processing of RSS feeds.
 All services are deployed using `Docker Compose`.

 ## General Criteria